Pioneering female pilot Doris Lockness dies at 106 in Folsom

 Doris Lockness, a pioneering aviatrix and one of the nation’s most honored female pilots, has died at age 106 in Folsom.

-Lockness’s aviation career spanned six decades, and included a stint with the Women Airforce Service Pilots during World War II, when she became one of the first women to fly United States military aircraft.
-She was the 55th woman in the world to earn a commercial helicopter rating, and also obtained licenses to fly seaplanes, gyroplanes, hot air balloons and gliders.
+Lockness’ aviation career spanned six decades, and included a stint with the Women Airforce Service Pilots during World War II, when she became one of the first women to fly United States military aircraft.
+She was the 55th woman in the world to earn a commercial helicopter rating, and also obtained licenses to fly seaplanes, gyroplanes, hot-air balloons and gliders.

-Born in Pennsylvania and eventually settling in the Sierra foothills, Lockness took her inspiration from Amelia Earhart, whose plane disappeared in 1937 during her attempt to circumnavigate the globe.
+Lockness, who was born in Pennsylvania and eventually settled in the Sierra foothills, took her inspiration from Amelia Earhart, whose plane disappeared in 1937 during her attempt to circumnavigate the globe.
 Lockness became a flight instructor and ultimately owned nine planes, including her beloved Vultee-Stinson warbird, “Swamp Angel,” which she piloted around the country.

-Her friend, fellow aviatrix Nancy Ann Earhart, who is no relation to Amelia, said Lockness had boundless enthusiasm for flying, which rubbed off on just about everyone she met.
+Her friend, fellow aviatrix Nancy Ann Earhart, who is no relation to Amelia Earhart, said Lockness had boundless enthusiasm for flying, which rubbed off on just about everyone she met.

 “Doris and I had been through a lot of the same things, being female aviators, and we hit it off immediately,” Earhart said.